comethrusws/Sentiment_Analysis_nlp/README.md

 - Use of modern NLP techniques (SpaCy and Transformers)

 ## Technical Implementation
-Originally developed as a Jupyter Notebook (.ipynb) and converted to Python script, this solution implements:
 - Data preprocessing using SpaCy with GPU acceleration
 - TF-IDF vectorization for feature extraction
 - Logistic Regression for baseline classification